-How many times have we seen in ads, Go from tired and frumpy to happy and confidence with xyz plan/pill/potion, etc?
+How many times have we seen ads like; “Go from tired and frumpy to happy and confident with XYZ plan/pill/potion, etc?”

 If you were to trust your body and get to know it and yourself, your courage is going to trigger other people’s fear of having not yet done the same.
 It will make others feel guilty because people DO know deep down that judging others is wrong.